-Clues from the input
+Discourse Cues

 Speakers generally talk to children about the here and now (Quine's problem is not nearly so serious in child-directed speech)

 "Look at the siamese!"

 (Not "I just took her to the vet yesterday.
 Poor thing's been sick all of last week.")
-Clues from the input Speakers generally talk to children about the here and now (Quine's problem is not nearly so serious in child-directed speech).
+Discourse Cues Speakers generally talk to children about the here and now (Quine's problem is not nearly so serious in child-directed speech).
 Also, they tend to talk about the same thing for awhile.
 Frank, Tenenbaum, & Fernald 2012 Sample interaction between caretaker and child

+Discourse Cues

-Blue = object present but not mentioned Green = object mentioned but not present Red = object present and mentioned Clues from the input These extended discourses result in toddlers and parents exhibiting greater sustained attention on objects, and greater coordination between their behaviors.
+These extended discourses result in toddlers and parents exhibiting greater sustained attention on objects, and greater coordination between their behaviors.

 Suanda, Smith, & Yu 2016